gulfiliz/gulfiliz.github.io/_posts/2025-02-16-american-anti-intellectualism.md

 America is not sure the building is done.

-It may never be.
+It may never be!

 And so the philosopher waits,
-visible to everyone in Europe, invisible at home, still asking the questions that a civilization in a hurry does not have time to hear.
+visible to everyone in Europe, invisible at home, still asking the questions that a civilization in a hurry does not have time to hear...

 ---